felixlopz/hubrise-test-task/content/docs/en/connections.md

 1. Log in to HubRise from the [HubRise Login page](https://manager.hubrise.com/login).
 1. Click **CONNECTIONS** on the left navigation panel.
 1. Select **View available apps**.
-1. Select **All locations** or the **Location** to connect.
+1. Select **All locations** or the **Location** depending on the app you are trying to connect.
 1. Select the app you want to install.
 If the app is not on this list, check the app documentation in the HubRise [Apps](/apps) page.
 1. Check instructions for the specific app and click **Connect**.
+If the installer does not open, check your browser for ad-blockers, which might prevent the opening of a new window.
 When installing a new app, you will be required to grant the app access to your HubRise Account.

 Some apps must be connected at the **All locations** level, while others connect to a specific Location.
 The **Connect** button will be greyed-out if you have not selected the corresponding level.